liamzdenek/sourcegraph-application/memory-bank/activeContext.md

    - How to provide meaningful feedback during long-running jobs
    - How to present complex code changes in an understandable way
    - How to handle partial successes or failures
+   - How to display tool interactions in a user-friendly way

 4. **Claude Client Integration**:
    - How to integrate the Claude client with the batch processing framework
    - How to handle token usage limits and cost management
    - How to optimize prompt engineering for different types of code analysis
+   - How to handle different Claude models and API versions
+   - How to implement robust error handling and recovery
+   - How to efficiently store and retrieve large conversation histories

+5. **Testing Strategy**:
+   - How to test the Claude client without incurring excessive API costs
+   - How to create representative test repositories
+   - How to validate the correctness of code changes
+   - How to simulate error conditions and edge cases
+   - How to test conversation history storage and retrieval